 Measure and Minimize Server Response Time

-A server is a big, fat, tech tool that is responsible to for the speed of your mobile page loading period when someone tries to access it.
+A server is a big, fat, tech tool that is responsible for how fast your mobile page will load when someone tries to access it.

-While the web coding of your page can also impact the loading speed of your website, the server remains to be the principal factor.
+Although the web coding of your page can also impact the loading speed of your website, the server remains the primary factor.

-The page loading time is short when you wait long for the server to respond to your browser request.
-And there are three major ways of increasing the server’s response: first, web server configuration or the software must be improved; second, improve your web hosting service by enhancing its quality and scope; and third, ensure that there are an adequate CPU memory resources.
+The page loading time is low when you have to wait a while for the server to respond to your browser request.
+And there are three major ways of increasing the server’s response: first, the web server configuration or the software must be improved; second, improve your web hosting service by enhancing its quality and scope; and third, ensure that there are an adequate CPU memory resources.

 Avoid or Minimize Redirects to Accelerate Mobile Speed

-Redirects are actions that automatically taking the website visitor to another place in just a matter of milliseconds.
-Redirecting a website visitor eats up time, and that can also be a reason for slower page load.
+Redirects are actions that automatically take the visitor to another website in just a matter of milliseconds.
+Redirecting a website visitor eats up time, and this can also be a reason for slower page load.

-This is a major problem to all mobile phone users because they are often having a less reliable network than the laptop or desktop users.
-The best solution to do is to minimize the number and if it is possible entirely eliminate all the redirects.
+This is a major problem for all mobile phone users because they are often having a less reliable network connection than the laptop or desktop users.
+The best solution is to minimize the number of redirects, and if possible, eliminate them entirely.

-Round-Trips Time or RTT is the time it takes for a desktop computer or mobile device in transmitting a requested data to the target destination (such as a remote computer), and the complete return of the requested data to the device used by the requestor.
+Round-Trips Time or RTT is the amount of time it takes a desktop computer or mobile device to send the requested data to the target destination (such as a remote computer), and the complete return of the requested data to the device used.

-Pinging an address is one way of measuring the RTT and its exact interval depends on numerous factors such as connection medium, the source of connection, nodes number, the physical distance between the remote system and the actual source, amount of traffic, and presence of other requests.
+Pinging an address is one way of measuring the RTT and its exact interval depends on various factors such as the connection medium, the source of the connection, the node numbers, the physical distance between the remote system and the actual source, the amount of traffic, and the number of other requests.

-Each of these RTTs adds up to the time that slows down your mobile connection that is why it is important to measure the roundtrip’s time.
-To decrease the quantity of all sequential roundtrips, make sure that you transmit your resources in parallel and you eliminate all other excess weights that can add up to the RTT’s round-trip time.
+Each of these RTTs adds up to slow your mobile connection, that is why it is important to measure the roundtrip’s time.
+To decrease the quantity of all sequential roundtrips, make sure you transmit your resources in parallel and you eliminate all other excess weights.

 Above-the-Fold Content before Below-the-Fold